 A Waterfowl Permit is a type of limited entry permit that is required to participate in designated waterfowl hunts on Guana River, Ocklawaha Prairie, T.M.
-Goodwin/Broadmoor Marsh and all Stormwater Treatment Areas (STA) Public Waterfowl Areas.
+Goodwin/Broadmoor Marsh, A-1 FEB Impoundment, and all Stormwater Treatment Areas (STA) Public Waterfowl Areas.
 Regular season waterfowl and snipe hunts are issued in three different periods (or permit types): A, B and C.

 Regular Season Waterfowl & Snipe – Period A Worksheet (includes hunt opportunities for Nov.
 2 – Dec.
 15, 2019)